Fadeoc/YouHateJava/README.md

 # YouHateJava

-yeap, Java Lang contributors just wont let it take the easy way, everything is a pain in the ass, amazingly coding Java is just 10% of that pain.
+yeap, Java API contributors just wont let it take the easy way, no exapmle at all, you have to guess how the api works.